XinJingHao/Sparrow-V0/README.md

   -  control the rendering speed; should be one of `'fast'`/`'real'`/`'slow'`

 - **evaluator_mode (bool; default `False`)**:
-  - if `True`, maps will not be swaped, and the robot will always be initialized in the lower left corner, even though `colorful` is `True`.
+  - if `True`, maps will not be swapped, and the robot will always be initialized in the lower left corner, even though `colorful` is `True`.

 - **eval_map (string; default `None`)**:
   -  if *evaluator_mode=True*, you need to designate the map on which you want to evaluate.
 And *eval_map* should be its absolute address, e.g. `os.getcwd()+'SparrowV0/envs/train_maps/map4.png'`